johnbehm/johnbehm.github.io/projects/mop-redesign.md

 </div>

-I assembled a test rig by suspending a bucket off the end of a bolt secured to the printed part through the pivot hole.
-I then gradually added sand until structural failure occurred.

-While the printed components do not perfectly replicate the material properties or manufacturing characteristics of the original injection-molded HDPE part, the experiment provided a useful comparative evaluation between the two geometries under consistent loading conditions.
+While the printed parts did not perfectly replicate the material properties or manufacturing characteristics of the original injection-molded HDPE component, the experiment provided a useful comparative evaluation between the two geometries.

 ### Original Configuration Test